wieswerner/grocr/README.md

 # grocr
-An app to take recipes from Trello and convert to a todo shopping list
+An app to take recipes from Trello and convert to a todo shopping list.

+Current Integrations:
+- Trello
+- Todoist
+- Open AI